 Some mortgage companies and programs will help you if you're unemployed or underemployed.
 They might let you defer or make partial payments while you seek permanent employment.
 Although the interest on your loan continues to accrue, this temporary option helps.
 It provides some relief while you get back on your feet and may help you avoid losing your home.

 Some state laws and programs provide for a postponement or slowdown to the foreclosure process.
 This postponement encourages lenders and borrowers to work together.
 Collaboration often happens through mediation, which allows the parties to implement a plan that avoids foreclosure.

 Hardest Hit Fund

-The federal government has also set aside funds to help certain parts of the country that were hit especially hard by the housing crisis.
+The federal government set aside funds to help certain parts of the country hit especially hard by the housing crisis.
 This fund helped low- and moderate-income homeowners to

 Get Help Avoiding Foreclosure

-Get back on track with your mortgage by contacting an attorney who specializes in foreclosure alternatives.
-A skilled attorney will be able to discuss your legal options with you and help you decide on the best course of action moving forward.
+Get back on track with your mortgage by contacting an attorney with experience in foreclosure alternatives.
+A skilled attorney will be able to discuss your legal options with you.
+They can help you decide on the best course of action moving forward.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help